nordic-institute/X-Road-development/WORKFLOW.md

 15.4 Hotfix can also be made for `develop` branch the same way as described for `master` branch above.
 This situation is possible if after an integration made to `nordic-institute/X-Road/develop` branch a Contributor requests a fix/change to previous.

+15.5 When an old release needs to be patched NIIS prepares a patch on `support` branch forked from the relevant release tag on the `master` branch.
+The necessary commits are made and finally the released version is tagged in the `support` branch.

 ## 16	Setting up repositories